Solaris Shade and Harvest Module

 :::tip When to retrain Retrain after major layout changes, new glazing, furniture moves that block sensors, or when closed-loop dim consistently misses the visual target. :::

-Step 5: Enable the Solaris module
+Step 5: Enable and configure the Solaris module

 - Open Modules → Solaris.